5th April 2026

 Community at Christ Church:

-Little Seedlings – New Group for 0-4 year olds and their carers.
+Little Seedlings – Group for 0-4 year olds and their carers.

-We have launched a baby and toddler group called Little Seedlings, which meets 9-10.30 every Tuesday in the Church Hall.
-New children always welcome. f you know anyone with a child 0-4 who would like to come along with their carers, please pass it on.
-Free!
+Our baby and toddler group, Little Seedlings, meets 9-10.30 every Tuesday in the Church Hall.
+If you know someone with a child 0-4 who would like to come along, please invite them.
+It’s free!

 Choir

 Our Choir rehearses on Thursdays 7-8:15 pm in Church.
 We’re a friendly and supportive bunch who welcome new singers.
-There’s lots of exciting music as we prepare for the Advent season, so please contact grahamtoft1@aol.com if you’d like to know more.
+There’s lots of exciting music, so please contact grahamtoft1@aol.com if you’d like to know more.

 Gardening Group

-Our friendly gardening group meets on the first Friday of each month (5th December) between 12noon and 2pm to keep our church garden looking lovely.
-New members welcome – whether for all or part of the time.
-If you can, please bring gloves & secateurs.
+Our friendly gardening group meets on the first Friday of each month (10th April) between 12noon and 2pm to keep our church garden looking lovely.
+New members welcome, for all or part of the time – contact lippittjane@gmail.com.
+Please bring gloves & secateurs if you have them.

 Book Group

-The church book group meets on the first Friday of each month (5th December) at 4 pm in the church hall.
+The church book group normally meets on the first Friday of each month at 4 pm in the church hall (10th April).
 Anyone who enjoys reading and discussion is very welcome to join us.
 You can just turn up on the day, speak to Joyce, or send an email to joycelynch1946@gmail.com

 Craft Group